So you're buying a new computer for Architecture School

 The case for a Mac in 2026 is strong.
 Apple Silicon chips — M4, M5 — are genuinely excellent.
 They’re fast, they’re silent, they sip power, and the battery life is unmatched.
 Rhino 8 runs natively on them and is actually quicker than on a lot of Windows machines.
 Adobe runs beautifully.
 You can write, research, draw, model, and render on one.
 The screens are some of the best on the market.
 Build quality is in a different league to most PC laptops at the same price.

 The case against is Revit.
-Revit is Windows-only.
-You can run it through Parallels, which virtualises Windows inside macOS, and it works genuinely well now — but it’s an extra layer of complexity, and some Revit plugins don’t play nicely with it.
+Revit is Windows-only and I don’t see that changing any time soon.
+However, You can run it through Parallels, which virtualises Windows inside macOS, and it works genuinely well now — but it’s an extra layer of complexity, cost, and some Revit plugins don’t play nicely with it.
 If your school is Revit-heavy or your future firm is Revit-heavy, that’s a real consideration.

 Which Mac to buy depends on what you’re doing.

 The MacBook Air M4 (around A$1,800 for the 16 GB / 512 GB model) is what I use.
 It’ll do 90% of architecture work comfortably.
-The other 10% — heavy Twinmotion scenes, massive Revit models — is where it struggles.
+The other 10% — heavy Twinmotion scenes, Unreal Development, and/or massive Revit models — is where I swap to a pool computer and desktop.

 The MacBook Pro M4 (starts around A$3,000) is the more serious option.
 More RAM ceiling, dedicated GPU cores, ProMotion screen.
 If you’re going Mac and doing heavy rendering work, this is the pick.